aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 * Once your Security Group is marked as `CREATE_COMPLETE`, the EC2 instance resource creation starts.
 * After successful creation of your EC2 instance, CloudFormation starts the creation of your S3 bucket.

-To get started, refer to the `resource-dependencies-challenge.yaml` template in the `code/workspace/resource-dependencies` directory: you will need to establish the resource dependencies as needed.
-Follow the above procedure to define the dependency, and verify stack events match the above series.
+To get started, open the `resource-dependencies-challenge.yaml` template, that you can find in the `code/workspace/resource-dependencies` directory, with your favorite code editor.
+Follow example requirements above, and establish resource dependencies where needed.
+When ready, create a new stack, called `resource-dependencies-challenge`, and verify stack events match the series described above.

 {{%expand "Need a hint?" %}}